magiclane/magiclane-maps-sdk-examples-for-android/WhatsNearby/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
-- Searches all landmarks near current position.
+- Searches all landmarks near the current position.
-- Display a list with landmarks found.
+- Display a list of found landmarks.

 ## Build instructions